Easlie History, Family Crest & Coats of Arms

 Early Origins of the Easlie family

-Another 323 words (23 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Easlie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Easlie research.
+Another 162 words (12 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Easlie History in all our PDF Extended History products and printed products wherever possible.

 Easlie Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Easlie family name include Eastley, Eastleigh, Eastly, Easley, Easly, Easlie and many more.

 Early Notables of the Easlie family (pre 1700)